queryluke/masseffect-5e/static/data/rules/04-11-charisma.md

 <skill-list abilityLimit="Charisma"></skill-list>
 - __*Other Charisma Checks*__.
 The GM might call for a Charisma check when you try to accomplish tasks like the following:
   - Find the best person to talk to for news, rumors, and gossip
-  - Blend into a crowd to get the sense of key topics of conversation
+  - Blend into a crowd to get a sense of key topics of conversation

 &nbsp;